Forward Symbolic Execution for Trustworthy Automation of Binary Code Verification: Related Work

+In the context of binary verification, symbolic execution underpins translation validation~\cite{Currie2006, IosifLazar2015, Dasgupta2020}, validation of compiler optimizations~\cite{Tristan2008}, analysis of side-channel absence~\cite{Daniel2020, Daniel2021}, and test generation to validate side-channel models~\cite{Nemati2020, Buiras2021}, and data-flow/overflow analysis~\cite{Wang2009intscope}.
+Many implementations rely on intermediate languages for architectural independence~\cite{bap, Wang2009intscope, Cha2012} but do not offer the theorem prover based trustworthiness of \toolchain.

+Mazzucato~et~al.~\cite{Mazzucato2025} perform automated proofs in HOL Light of relational properties of ARMv8 and x86 machine code using Hoare logic.
+In their work, symbolic execution is one of many possible proof tactics; we provide a general symbolic execution theory independent of program logics and focus on proof automation for an intermediate language.
+Sammler~et~al.~\cite{Sammler2022} import traces from SMT-based symbolic execution of binary code into Coq for reasoning; in contrast, our symbolic execution produces certified theorems inside HOL4.
+Previous works typically use weakest preconditions to verify functional properties of unstructured code~\cite{Barthe2006,Lundberg2020,Barnett2005}, while our approach uses strongest postconditions.

-\smartparagraph{Verified WCET} To produce overall verified WCET results in an IPET approach, the verified CompCert compiler has been extended with a verified loop bound estimation and a low-level ILP optimization solver~\cite{Maroneze2014}.
-However, this work only allows to have a constant for WCET per instruction, which introduces overapproximation with the Cortex-M0 timing model we target.
+WCET is fundamental in high assurance domains~\cite{Byhlin2005, Wartel2013, Souyris2007, Nowotsch2012, Kirner2005, Abella2015}.
+While we target a simple microarchitecture, prior work also abstracts complex timing features (e.g., caches, pipelines) to enable sound analysis~\cite{Heckmann2003, Li2006}.
+Maroneze~et~al. extend the verified CompCert compiler with a verified loop-bound estimation~\cite{Maroneze2014}.
+However, they restrict to having a constant for WCET per instruction, which introduces overapproximation with our timing model.